cuihujun/docs/murano/get-started/products/mqtt/README.md

 Create a device if you have not already done so.

-1. Navigate to the *DEVICES* tab of your product and click the *NEW DEVICE* button:
+1. Navigate to the *DEVICES* tab of your product and click the "NEW DEVICE" button:

  ![image alt text](mqtt_1.png)

-2. Provide an Identity and, optionally, a Name, and click *CREATE*:
+2. Provide an *Identity* and, optionally, a *Name*, and click "CREATE":

  ![image alt text](mqtt_2.png)